Our Services A - Z - Teledermatology

 - What is teledermatology?

-Teledermatology involves referring an image of the skin or the skin appendages of a patient together with relevant history of the condition to a clinician for further review.
-A qualified professional will take a series of digital photographs of your skin lesion.
-These photographs will be sent to a dermatologist for remote assessment to see if you need to come into hospital for further review or treatment.
+Teledermatology involves referring an image of the skin lesion of a patient together with relevant history of the condition to be photographed for further review.
+A suitably qualified Health professional will take a series of digital photographs of the lesion.
+These photographs will be sent to an Artificial Intelligence (A.I.) software company for digital assessment to see if you would need to come into hospital for further review or treatment.

 They will photograph a general view of the area of interest to establish the location of your lesion, and a detailed close up using a specialised lens called a dermatoscope.
 The dermatoscope allows the photographer to capture highly detailed images of your lesion, by pressing gently against the surface of the skin.
 This should not hurt.